Aayush-khadka/Result-Processing-System/README.md

 ## Result Printing
-The inserted Marks is Graded and can be inserted in to a pre-made Result Format.
+The inserted Marks is Graded and can be inserted in to a pre-made Result Format Which is Exported in a Microsoft Docs File.

+## Extras
+- The Code is Fully Commented.